5 tips for global expansion success: Real lessons from Paul Perrett

 Go overseas, and that natural intuition vanishes.

-Paul warns that feedback loops are one of the most underappreciated levers in global expansion.
+Paul warns that feedback loops are one of the most under appreciated levers in global expansion.
 And they don’t just happen – especially when you’re miles away, working across time zones or languages.

 Tip: Set metrics and rhythms to build structured feedback from your new market.